 Spay and neuter – over to you

 Have you had time to sit back and think about whether to desex your cat?
-The decision making is on you now, and it’s a big one.
+The choice to take action is on you now, and it’s a big one.